Guide for a Child of an Addict

 Why Wait?
 Find The Help You Need By Reaching Out To Us Today!
 Our Admissions Team Is Standing By.

-How Children Can Cope with a Parent’s Addiction
+How Children can Cope with a Parent’s Addiction

-For starters seeking support from a trusted individual is crucial.
+If you are the child of an addicted parent, seeking support from a trusted individual is crucial.
 Watching a parent struggle with substance abuse and addiction can take a toll on a person mentally and emotionally.
-This person can be a friend, family member, or a mental health or treatment professional.
+This person can be a friend, family member, or a mental health professional.
 The key is to find someone that you are comfortable talking and expressing your emotions with.

-Treatment Options For Parents
+Treatment Options for Parents

 If your parent has agreed to get help for their substance abuse or addiction, it is important to know the available treatment options.

 One of the more successful treatment options is inpatient treatment.
 During inpatient treatment, your parent will live at the facility for the full length of their treatment.
-Inpatient treatment eliminates the temptations and distractions that often come with daily life and allows them to focus all their energy on getting sober.
+Inpatient treatment eliminates the temptations and distractions that come with daily life and allows them to focus all their energy on getting sober.

 • Meth